lumoslabs/txbr/README.md

 ### API Endpoint

 Txbr provides a single API endpoint for retrieving translated content from Transifex.
 You'll need to stand up a Txbr server somewhere and make it publicly available on the Internet.
-The URL to your server will be used in the `connected_content` tag in your Braze templates (see above).
+The URL to your server should then be used in the `connected_content` tag in your Braze templates (see above).

 The endpoint will be available at http://your_txbr_server.com/strings.json and accepts the following required GET parameters: